3 Best Mnemonics to Effortlessly Nail Any Differential Diagnosis [Infographic]

 First, we learn how to identify patterns in seemingly random clusters of signs and symptoms.
 Next, we must come up with THE single best answer so that we can pass the boards.
 Finally, society expects clinicians to flawlessly apply this new knowledge to patients who forgot to read the textbook before their unscheduled medical emergency.

 Unfortunately, we can’t help you convince patients to read the textbook, but we can offer you better-than-textbook-level knowledge without the textbook-related narcolepsy.
 At times, we can also reduce some of the financial toxicity associated with textbooks.
+If you are still struggling to retain information, remember the foundation of education is learning how to learn.

 With that said, we’ve put together three of the best differential diagnosis mnemonics around so you can create the best differential diagnosis possible no matter the patient’s presentation.